There is a growing need for online learning. Blended learning and online courses are becoming a norm for both campus and professional education.

 - Provide a list of online student expectations.

-> - Create a strategy for student engagement with both peers and content.
+- Create a communication plan as a strategy for student engagement with both peers and content.

->

-> Module 1.
+Module 1.
 The role of the moderator

 In the first week, we'll focus on the role of the moderator.
 The main learning activity will be discussing the role within the forum throughout the week with meaningful contributions.
 Create a welcome video for your own course and share it.